kognifai/Galore/SDK-documentation/readme.md

 ## Overview

 The following diagram depicts a basic idea of the dev Stack SDK.
-The following are the modules of Dev Stack SDK:

 ![](.%20Images/Dev%20stack%20SDK%20overview.png)